There’s no getting away from it, the digital age is here and technology is evolving as you read!

 A history of dental implants would be a history of mankind’s use of technology: evidence suggests that seashells, stones, and metals were used by ancient civilisations to replace missing teeth for at least the last 5000 years.
 Of course, the science of dental implants has come a long way in that time.
 Here’s a quick look at some developments that will define the future of dentistry:

 To be ready for the future of dentistry, you need to see how your practice exists in the present.
 Undergraduate courses in dentistry often do not raise awareness of the latest dental technologies, and as a result many dentists can feel out of the loop when it comes to providing optimal care.

 With technology moving so fast what is the clinical evidence to support these new developments?
 Is there still a need for more traditional techniques?
-Join Adam Nulty and David Murnaghan at 2018 BioHorizons, symposium where they will debate the true advantages of digital implant dentistry and how implant systems have evolved to integrate with the benefits of CAD/CAM, Computer Guided Surgery and Surgical Guide Design.
+At the 2018 BioHorizons Symposium Adam Nulty and David Murnaghan debated the true advantages of digital implant dentistry and how implant systems have evolved to integrate with the benefits of CAD/CAM, Computer Guided Surgery and Surgical Guide Design.